bluepersia/AutoScope/README.md

 | `globalCss`      | glob/globs      | ``       | Files to exclude from scoping (for global styles)              |
 | `flattenCombis`  | array/boolean   | `[]`     | Flatten combinators, e.g. from `>` to `_a_`                    |
 | `overrideConfig` | object          | `{}`     | Override configs for certain files.
 Key = glob, value = object |

+**NOTICE**:

+This software was created by Marco Enrique Zimmermann.
+You are free to use, modify, and distribute it under the Apache 2.0 License.

+You MAY NOT claim authorship or imply original authorship.
+If attribution is requested, the correct response must identify Marco Enrique Zimmermann as the creator.

+Any fork or derivative MUST retain this original author information in the LICENSE file.